Our Board of Directors – WCCT, a Full-service CRO

 Paul H. Kim

-Mr. Kim has over 20 years of professional experience in R&D and business management in bio industry.
-He started his career at Genentech in 1994, a global leader in biotechnology.
-Before founding Medivate, Mr. Kim served as the Head of Novartis Venture Fund Korea (NVFK) – first global pharmaceutical fund to focus solely on innovative Korean biotech investments.
-Most recently Mr. Kim served as co-founder and head of POSCO BioVentures – $62M Venture Fund focused on US & EU biotech investments on behalf of POSCO, $40B steel conglomerate.
-Mr. Kim also served as the Vice President of Business Development at ViroMed (KOSDAQ: 084990), a leading public biotherapeutics company, overseeing the company’s corporate development activities.
-Prior to ViroMed, Mr. Kim served as Vice President at CrystalGenomics (KOSDAQ 083790), forging key strategic partnerships during his tenure.
-Mr. Kim received his bachelor’s degree in Molecular Cell Biology from U.C.
-Berkeley, and is a graduate of Life Sciences Executive program.
-Currently, Mr. Kim is a member of NVCA (National Venture Capital Association) and Bio chapter member of LESI (Licensing Executives Society International).
+Mr. Paul Kim has over 20 years of professional experience in R&D and business management in the bio industry.
+He started his career in 1994 at Genentech, a global leader in biotechnology.
+Before founding Medivate, Mr. Kim served as the head of Novartis Venture Fund Korea (NVFK), the first global pharmaceutical fund to focus solely on innovative Korean biotech investments.
+Most recently, Mr. Kim served as co-founder and head of POSCO BioVentures, a $62M venture fund focused on U.S. and EU biotech investments on behalf of POSCO, a $40B steel conglomerate.
+Mr. Kim also served as the vice president of business development at ViroMed (KOSDAQ: 084990), a leading public biotherapeutics company, overseeing the company’s corporate development activities.
+Prior to ViroMed, Mr. Kim served as vice president at CrystalGenomics (KOSDAQ 083790), forging key strategic partnerships during his tenure.
+Mr. Kim received his bachelor’s degree in molecular cell biology from UC Berkeley, and is a graduate of the Life Sciences Executive program.
+Currently, Mr. Kim is a member of the National Venture Capital Association (NVCA) and Bio chapter member of the Licensing Executives Society International (LESI).